11 Types of Plums: Every Taste & Color Pictured Here

 These plums are sold in the summer as Imperial Gage, Reine Claude, Bryanston, Golden Transparent, Laxton’s Gage and Cambridge Gage.

 Each of these varieties has a different skin and flesh color and flavor.
-This variety of plums is versatile and is used in making pies, ice creams, cakes, and jams.
+This variety of plums is versatile and is used in making pies, ice creams, cakes, and many types of jams.
 Greengage plums can also be paired with savory foods like ricotta, basil, chili, and seafood.

 5) French Prune

 This is a fresh European-style plum variety that's great when dried to make prunes.
+The production of dried plums is interesting in itself if you're curious.
 It's a stone fruit that's oblong in shape, looks like a small pear, and is the size of a large walnut.

 It has dark and smokey skin that comes in purples and light blue hues and the flesh is dark amber.
 The tree is ready for harvesting in late summer and its variety called the Improved French prune is quite popular in the US.
 It's deliciously sweet when it's soft and similarly tart when firm.